Part I in our series on assessing your supply chain network’s maturity

-How does your network design compare to others?
-We recently created a quiz to help supply chain professionals answer this question.
+How does your supply chain network design compare to others?
+We recently created a quiz to help professionals answer this question.
 Our goal was to help you identify potential improvement opportunities by answering a few questions and get a temperature check on the current landscape of network design solutions.
 We had quiz takers from 23 countries and across industries – from chemicals to manufacturing, metals, telecom, cosmetics, consumer goods, transportation and food.
 It’s great to see the enthusiasm for this interactive tool.

 Our findings show that most respondents rely on a combination of spreadsheets (nearly 60%), gut feel (15%) and previous experience (46%) to make supply chain network decisions.
 Only about 22% use network design software and 18% use network design software with embedded analytics among this group.

 More than half of the professionals assessed indicated that they didn’t use some form of advanced analytics to support their network design process.
-None of the respondents share data across multiple applications to manage inventory, network design and S&OP in an integrated way.
+None of the respondents share data across multiple applications to manage inventory, supply chain network design and S&OP in an integrated way.

 When asked to assess their maturity level in using network design technologies, most professionals stated that they considered themselves “advanced beginners” (nearly 40%), followed by “competent” (32%), “novice” (12%), and “proficient” at 8%.

 These quiz responses are fairly consistent with a 2017 survey by Lora Cecere’s Supply Chain Insights, which revealed that 65% of companies use spreadsheets for supply chain network design.
 Spreadsheets are inexpensive and familiar.
 People often stick to using them because they think they can’t afford a more advanced solution.
 Some also think the solutions available in the market are too difficult to use or too expensive.